 Wildlife enthusiasts have some unique experiences awaiting them at La Flor Wildlife Reserve.
 Between July and February each year thousands of Olive Ridley sea turtles lay their eggs on the sand of La Flor Beach, giving tourists the opportunity to witness hatchings almost daily.
 Many other unusual animal species populate the more than 3,000 hectares of reserve, including Pelicans, Chocoyos (parakeets), and Urracas (a type of long-tailed crow).
 Just a glance away from the turtle nesting ground lies a mountainous area where Congo and Capuchin (also known as white-faced monkeys) can be found.
 There are no hotels or restaurants near La Flor, but for under 30 USD visitors can set up camp directly on the beach as long as they bring their own food and drinks.

 Surfers abound along this Pacific coast haven, offering some of the best surfing areas in the country.
-Anyone visiting from abroad who has a knack for surfing must try out the waves of Tola.
+Anyone studying abroad in Nicaragua who has a knack for surfing must try out the waves of Tola.
 Individuals keen on exploring sensational coastlines can also spend many hours exploring the ever-changing Tola coast.

 Casares beach is a small but strikingly beautiful area, with an intimate and private feel to it.
 The place is hardly ever crowded, mainly because of the tall reef between the Cesares and nearby La Boquita.
 The only way to the beach is through one of the many private homes found on the reef.
 Renters can enjoy swimming and fishing with relative privacy.
 This area is perfect for families and large groups.